 Making a Difference in the Community

 We understand your desire to make a difference in your community and in the lives of others.
-We call it effective citizenship, and it is infused throughout our curriculum.
+We call it Effective Citizenship, and as one of the eight Abilities, it is infused throughout our curriculum.
 We help students find ways to engage in the community through courses, internships, volunteering and student organization projects.

 Since 1999, Alverno students, faculty and staff have volunteered for a day with more than 60 organizations on the south side of Milwaukee.
 Yes, we actually do close school for this day.
 Host agencies provide services including elder care, emergency shelter, training, education, childcare, clothing and food.
 To date, this event has involved 4,499 volunteers contributing 13,985 hours of service.